 People value things they can touch

-After applying this notion to consumers’ responses to direct mail, they found that people placed more value on things they can touch.
+After applying this notion to consumers’ responses to direct mail, they found that people (in general) placed more value on what they can touch.
 So if they received an email containing an offer and a piece of direct mail containing an offer, they would consider the offer sent via direct mail to be of more value to them.

 It creates a stronger bond